Phyllis Diller once quipped:

 - No ownership?
 Are there opportunities for your kids to earn their own income?
 Spending your money is easy.
 Spending their own money?
 Much tougher.

-After all, if you’re going to be moving in with your kids, you better teach them the money skills they’ll need to afford it.
+After all, if you’re going to be moving in with your kids, you better teach them the money skills they’ll need to afford you.

 Get tomorrow’s tip here.